jamilbk/socketsub/README.md

-SocketSub is a Proof-of-Concept implementation for tying a backend notification channel (in this, Postgresql's LISTEN / NOTIFY) to a WebSocket server to provide updates to a client's browser.
+SocketSub is a Proof-of-Concept implementation for tying a backend notification channel (in this case, Postgresql's LISTEN / NOTIFY) to a WebSocket server to provide updates to a client's browser.

 ## Requirements